bbfrederick/rapidtide/docs/introduction.rst

 That said, the writing is on the wall, and since I depend on a number of packages that have dropped or are dropping 2.x support, I’m going with the flow and sunsetting 2.x support.
-The next release will be the last to support 2.x.
+This is the last to support 2.x.

 Breaking news!
 As of version 1.9.0 I'm also releasing the code in a docker container (fredericklab/rapidtide), which has everything nicely installed in